 Selecting the method

 There are three primary methods of staining a concrete floor: acid stain, acetone dyes and water based stains.
 Acid staining is really a misnomer; it is not actually a stain at all, but rather a chemical reaction.
 The acid reacts with the chemical composition of the concrete and produces a color unique to the particular acid being used.
 Acetone dyes are particulates suspended in a solution that will dye untreated concrete.
 Dozens of colors are available in the acetone family.
 Water based stains use an acrylic coloring method to produce results.
 Color choices are more restrictive with water based stains and they are often used in corrective or blending work.
-The Stamp Store has a broad selection of products in all three categories.

 Preparing the surface